Automatic Unfair Dismissal – A Croner Guide

 If the employee can demonstrate the employer let them go for any of the reasons seen above, they can claim compensation for automatic unfair dismissal.
 Legally, this represents damages paid to the worker for the time they spent out of work and lost income.

 To calculate this, the judge multiplies payment for the number of weeks/months without work.
 The pay is capped at £571/week for dismissals that took place from April 6th, 2022.
-Still, it can accumulate to a considerable amount in relation to how long the whole process takes.
+Still, it can accumulate to a considerable amount in relation to how long the entire process takes.

 Besides paying them damages, the company might have to re-employ the staff member they dismissed.